 Unveiled quietly in July and destined only for a handful of Asian markets to start with – and then worldwide from November 2020 – the Tudor Royal is a lightly retro wristwatch with an integrated bracelet, almost a luxury-sports watch, but for decidedly entry-level money.

-Like all of Tudor’s more affordable watches, the Royal is powered by an ETA movement, as opposed to the in-house movements found in the upper-end models.
+Like many of Tudor’s more affordable watches, the Royal Day-Date is powered by a Sellita movement, as opposed to the in-house movements found in the upper-end models.
 But the Royal still boasts the brand’s typically excellent quality, especially of the case and bracelet.
 The design of the Royal, however, is a mixed bag.

 The Royal is good enough that I hope it will be gently tweaked, which would make it outstanding; it could be so much better.
 In fact, the Royal is Tudor’s most paradoxical watch.
 The quality and wearability are good, some details are great, but the bezel and dial are both old fashioned and dull.